menu

 Overview

 Jackson Springs is a tiny town located in the state of North Carolina.
 With a population of 154 people and just one neighborhood, Jackson Springs is the 565th largest community in North Carolina.
-Much of the housing stock in Jackson Springs was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Jackson Springs economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Jackson Springs, where the median household income is $235,720.00.
+There's nothing like the smell of a brand new house, and in Jackson Springs, you'll find that a large proportion of houses were recently built.
+New growth in residential real estate is an indication that people are choosing to move to Jackson Springs, and putting down their money on brand new construction.
+Jackson Springs’s real estate is, on average, some of the newest in the nation.
+Jackson Springs does seem to be experiencing an influx of affluent people, because the median household income is $235,720.00.

 Jackson Springs real estate is some of the most expensive in North Carolina, although Jackson Springs house values don't compare to the most expensive real estate in the U.S.